 Great blue herons begin feeding their chicks by dropping regurgitated food into their mouths.
 After about thirty days, the parents bring small but whole fish, amphibians, reptiles, crustaceans, and insects to the nest.

 Both parents take part in feeding their chicks.
 For the first thirty days after hatching, adult great blue herons feed nestlings by regurgitating food into the chicks’ mouths.
 After this period, the adults begin bringing whole food to the nest.

 Feeding begins to taper off after the chicks fledge, about 60 days after hatching.
 However, chicks usually return to the nest to be fed by their parents for three weeks after fledging.

 Great blue heron eggs are pale blue.
 However, this color tends to fade closer to hatching.
 The eggs are oval-shaped, with some more elongated than others.
 Size ranges from 2.4-3.0 inches in length and 1.8-2.0 inches in width.

 The incubation period of great blue heron eggs generally falls between 27 and 29 days.
 The countdown begins after the laying of the first egg.
-Both parents participate in incubation, but males may sit on the nest for longer periods than females.
+Both parents participate in incubation, but males may sit on the nest for longer periods than female Great Blue Herons.